 Check out our list of the best money market accounts here.

-For example, our favorite pick of CIT Bank does only have a $100 minimum, which isn't much.
+For example, our favorite pick of HSBC Online Savings does only has a $1 minimum, which isn't much.

 A Savings Account vs. A CD